SMLudwig/is_constructs/README.md

-# is_constructs
 Bachelor Thesis

-Using Natural Language Processing Techniques to Tackle the Construct Identity Problem in Information Systems Research
+# Using Natural Language Processing Techniques to Tackle the Construct Identity Problem in Information Systems Research

 Siegfried Ludwig